Abizern/nscnlon/content/when-and-where.md

 date: "2019-05-22"
 ---

-The next event is on **Tuesday, 18th February, 2020**.
+The next event is on **Tuesday, 17th March, 2020**.
+The St Patrick's day special.

-Wrap your code up in ribbons and bring it along!

 ## When